tintindas/quotes-scraper/README.md

 # Quotes Scraper

-Scrape quotes based on author (or search term) from goodreads.
+Scrape quotes based on author (or search term) from Goodreads.

 <!-- TODO -->